-By the time your child leaves the ICU, most of the tubes and wires will be removed.
+By the time your child leaves the ICU, most of the tubes and wires will have been removed.
 Your child will be encouraged to start many of their regular daily activities.
 Some children may begin eating or drinking on their own within 1 or 2 days, but others may take longer.

 When your child is discharged from the hospital, parents and caregivers are taught what activities are OK for their child to do, how to care for the incision(s), and how to give medicines their child may need.

-Your child needs at least several more weeks at home to recover.
+Your child often needs at least several more weeks at home to recover.
 Talk with your provider about when your child can return to school or daycare.